This article explains what Cheering is, how to Cheer on Twitch, and other useful information.

 Click Continue to review your purchase before clicking Pay Now to process the transaction:

 Once your purchase is successful, your Bits are immediately available for use!
-Note that your account is limited to an inventory of 100,000 Bits at any one time, and you can only buy a maximum of approximately 200,000 Bits per day.
-You can toggle your Cheering badge off and on using the /cheerbadge command in chat!
+Note that your account is limited to an inventory of 250,000 Bits at any one time, and you can only buy a maximum of approximately 500,000 Bits per day.
+You can toggle your Cheering badge off and on using the badge selection tool in the chat cog.

 Cheer without Spending!